-Children who run away or go missing from home or care
+Children who run away or go missing from education, home or care

-Holy Cross Preparatory School recognises that children who run away, go missing or are absent from their normal residence are potentially vulnerable to abuse, exploitation, offending and placing themselves in situations where they may suffer physical harm.
+Holy Cross Preparatory School recognises that children who run away, go missing or are absent from education and their normal residence are potentially vulnerable to abuse, exploitation, offending and placing themselves in situations where they may suffer physical harm.
 The statutory guidance Children Who Run Away or go Missing from Home or Care requires that every child or young person who runs away or goes missing must be offered a return home interview (RHI) within 72 hours of their return.

-When necessary and in conjunction with Achieving for Children or other relevant local authority, Holy Cross Preparatory School will facilitate RHIs, both in terms of releasing the young person from their normal timetable to participate in an interview and in providing an appropriate and safe space on the school site for the interview to take place.
-We will follow the Kingston and Richmond Safeguarding Children Partnership's Missing children procedure when required.
+When necessary and in conjunction with AfC or other relevant local authority, Holy Cross Preparatory School will facilitate RHIs, both in terms of releasing the young person from their normal timetable to participate in an interview and in providing an appropriate and safe space on the school site for the interview to take place.
+We will follow the KRSCP's Missing children procedure when required.